These BBQ French Dip Sandwiches make dinner time a breeze! Tender, shredded beef with the most delicious BBQ au jus for dipping!

-What Cut Of Meat Can I Use For this Slow Cooker Recipe?
+What Is The Best Cut Of Meat For this Slow Cooker Recipe?

 There’s a few different cuts of meat you can use for this recipe, but I grabbed a chuck roast and cut it into large pieces.
 I like using pieces about the size shown here because I think it gives the beef more flavor and also it will cook a little quicker for you than a whole roast.

 Check out what’s on sale at the store that day, so if you see a different cut like a top round or a sirloin you can go ahead and use those too.
 Sometimes you’ll find beef tips already cut up and those would work great too!